Who can be a volunteer?

 Long-term volunteering opportunities - longer than six months

 Are you a professional with skills to offer a variety of ministries focused on children and young people – teacher, social worker, health professional, tradesman, musician ….?

-Whether you're a Principal, Teacher, Brother, University student, Marist ex-student taking a Gap Year, professional, administrator or tradesperson there are shorter-term placements available, where your knowledge and abilities would be most valuable to our international Marist projects and communities.
+There are shorter-term placements available where your knowledge and abilities would be most valuable to our international Marist projects and communities.

 Where might you go?

 Marist Volunteers may be welcomed in some of the eighty countries in the Marist world and in ministries within the Australian Marist province.
 You are free to indicate your preferences broadly or in a more focussed way and Bridge Builders can explore possibilities on your behalf.

 Since the establishment, in Rome, of the Marist international volunteering network, Collaboration for mission, international (Cmi) in 2012, 124 Australians have completed volunteering assignments in 30 countries worldwide.

 Some options include Australia, Papua New Guinea, Solomon Islands, Timor Leste, Cambodia, Vietnam, Thailand, Sri Lanka, India, Philippines, Vanuatu, Samoa, Fiji, Chile, Argentina, Ecuador, Colombia, Switzerland, Italy, Belgium, USA, Canada, Germany, South Sudan, South Africa, Lebanon and Brazil.